 The -bd flag causes sendmail to run in daemon mode.
 The -q15m flag causes sendmail to fork a subdaemon for queue processing every fifteen minutes.
 The -bd and -q flags can be combined in one call.

-There are two scripts provided with your system that perform common functions in sendmail.
-Use these scripts whenever possible, as they have been tested and are known to perform the task correctly.
+Several scripts provided with your system perform common functions in sendmail.
+Use these scripts whenever possible, because they have been tested and are known to perform the task correctly: